Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 Final Fate - 1941:

 The starboard and port lifeboats were launched, and hearing shouts all around them they went off to assist survivors from the British freighter Chevington which had also received a torpedo (from S-105, Howaldt).
-The captain heard shouts from Roy, and sent the 1st mate's boat alongside the ship, which was still afloat, whereupon H. Ditlefsen and Olaf Hella reboarded to find the British stoker trapped and seriously injured, but they managed to free him and place him in the boat.
+The captain heard shouts from Roy, and sent 1st Mate Holmedal's boat alongside the ship, which was still afloat, whereupon H. Ditlefsen and O. Hella reboarded* to find the British stoker trapped and seriously injured, but they managed to free him and place him in the boat.
 The British trimmer was seen in the same situation, but by now the ship was sinking rapidly by the stern so they had to leave him.
 Roy sank about half a minute after they had gotten away, at 24:10, Oct.
 13 and 20 minutes later the survivors in Roy's port lifeboat, including the 2 they had rescued from Chevington were picked up by the motor torpedo boat ML 145.
 They were landed in Grimsby at 09:30 where they were taken to the Seamen's Home.
 The captain's boat arrived Grimsby 2 hours later, carrying the rest of Roy's survivors as well as Chevington's captain, 1st mate and others, whom they had rescued from the water.

-George Monk, England has told me that Able Seaman Hilmar Ditlefsen, Donkeyman Olaf Hella and 1st Mate Simon Holmedal later received British "Commendations" for their actions (his source: Seedies List of awards to the British Merchant Navy which includes awards to Allied merchant seamen).
+George Monk, England has told me that Able Seaman Helmer Ditlefsen, Donkeyman Olaf Hella and 1st Mate Simon Holmedal later received British "Commendations" for their actions (his source: Seedies List of awards to the British Merchant Navy which includes awards to Allied merchant seamen).

 The maritime inquiry was held in Newcastle-on-Tyne on Oct.
 17-1941 with the captain, the 1st mate, the 1st engineer, Able Seaman Ditlefsen (helmsman) and Able Seaman Yttrelie (lookout) appearing.
-The captain believed that those who died had either been in their cabins or in the messroom, all of which were blown away by the explosion.
+The captain believed that those who died had either been in their cabins or in the messroom, all of which were blown away in the explosion.

 Partial Crew List: